 Learn How to Downgrade

-If the iOS 15 beta starts causing problems on your iPhone, and you can’t seem to fix the issue(s), you might have to downgrade back to iOS 14.
+If the iOS 15.7 starts causing problems on your iPhone, and you can’t seem to fix the issue(s), you might have to downgrade back to older iOS software.

 For more on the downgrade process, take a look at our walkthrough.